pietheinstrengholt/azure-data-engineering-conference-workshop/labs/6/README.md

     SELECT COUNT(1) FROM wwi_staging.SaleHeap(nolock)
     ```

 8. Run the script.
-You should see a result of 4124857.
+You should see a result of 339507246.

 ### Task 3: Configure and run the COPY statement

-Now let's see how to perform the same load operation with the COPY statement.
+Now let's see how to perform the same load operation with the [COPY statement](https://docs.microsoft.com/sql/t-sql/statements/copy-into-transact-sql?view=azure-sqldw-latest).

 1. In the query window, replace the script with the following to truncate the heap table and load data using the COPY statement.

-As you did before, be sure to replace ***SUFFIX*** with your unique suffix:
+    > **IMPORTANT**: As you did before, be sure to replace ***SUFFIX*** with your unique suffix:

     ```sql
     TRUNCATE TABLE wwi_staging.SaleHeap;